Gregoofolio/Local-Logistic-Project/README.md

   	            These dots are also part of navigation through clients.
   	     2.7.5.
 Loader-gif at start before page loads fully.
   	2.8.
 Using CSS3 transition atribute for hovered elements.
   	2.9.
-Working Contact Form based on [FORMS by Brace](http://forms.brace.io/).
+Working Contact Form based on FORMS by Brace(http://forms.brace.io/).
   	2.10.
 Google Maps API+adding marker.
   	2.11.
 Fixed footer at bottom (z-indexed to minus) which is revealed at the end of page.
   	2.12.
 Designing of page nowadays.